patricksavalle/hersengarage.nl/system/user/addons/embedder/README.md

 Inserts embed-code for links wrapped in [[...]].
 Just place a video-URL between two brackets and this plugin will create the embed-code.

-Supports Youtube and Bitchute, anything else between brackets is considered an image-url
+Supports Youtube and Bitchute, *anything else* between brackets is considered an image-url

 If your template looks like:

     {exp:embedder}{blog_content}{/exp:embedder}
+    {exp:embedder}{comment}{/exp:embedder}

-This content will be transformed into appropriate HTML-code:
+then this content will be transformed into appropriate HTML-code:

     [[https://hersengarage.nl/images/uploads/hersengarage/EePZ_SCUEAAjVBe.jpg Alt text]]